 How does it work?

-1) It promotes the production of Dopamine and Serotonin
+1) It fosters the production of Dopamine and Serotonin.

 These are two of the main neurotransmitters involved in happiness and relaxation.